microsoft/Windows-iotcore-samples/Demos/Kegocnizer/Admin.UWP/README.md

 * Use Command Prompt to navigate to the folder where you want your project
 * Run the git clone command to download the project
 * Open the Admin.UWP.sln file in the Admin.UWP folder using Visual Studio 2017
-* Replcae the CosmosDB keys in the code
+* Replace the CosmosDB keys in the code
 * Run the code

 ## Software Use

 * There is no Add Admin feature in the v1.0 of the Admin.UWP app.
 Please make sure you have already added a user as an Admin in CosmosDB
-* Connect the usb card reader
+* Connect the USB card reader
 * When the app launches, scan the Admin Card to get access to the whitelisting functionality
 * Click on the Add New User button to add a new user
 * Scan the new users badge to add them to CosmosDB and whitelist them to use the Kegocnizer